t-morita/t-morita.github.io/activity-ja.md

 * The 8th Joint International Semantic Technology (JIST2018), Publicity Chairs
 * The 1st IEEE International Workshop on Advances in AI and Machine Learning: Research & Practice (AIML2018), Program Committee
 * The Sixth International Symposium on Computing and Networking (CANDAR'18), Program Committee
+* The 3rd International Workshop on GPU Computing and AI (GCA'18), Program Committee
 * The Joint International Workshop on PAOS2018 and PASSCR2018, Organizers

 # <a id="section-4">論文査読</a>